 Funded by the Supergen Offshore Renewable Energy (ORE) Hub, led by the University of Plymouth, the scoping report examines the current state of equality, diversity and inclusion (EDI) in engineering, with a focus on the offshore renewable energy industry and academia.

-It outlines an action plan which focusses on short, medium and longer term initiatives to help improve EDI in the sector, considering each stage of education and career development.
+It outlines an action plan which focuses on short, medium and longer term initiatives to help improve EDI in the sector, considering each stage of education and career development.

 Some of the key findings from the report, being launched at RenewableUK’s Global Offshore Wind 2020 conference, include: